-Sec.
-2.1.
-Election of mayor and councilmen.
+Section 2.1.
+Election of mayor and council members.

-Six residents and qualified voters of the Town of Middletown shall be elected as councilmen of the town on the first Tuesday in May, nineteen hundred seventy-two.
-In this election, three councilmen shall be elected to terms of two years' duration and three councilmen to terms of four years' duration, the three councilmen receiving the greatest number of votes in said election to fill the four-year terms.
-Thereafter, as their terms expire, three councilmen shall be elected each two years for terms of four years each, such elections to be held on the first Tuesday in May, nineteen hundred seventy-four and each two years thereafter.
-On the first Tuesday in May, nineteen hundred seventy-two, and every four years thereafter, there shall be elected one qualified voter of the town who shall be denominated mayor.
-The mayor and councilmen shall constitute the town council and be the governing body of the Town of Middletown.
-They shall enter upon the duties of their offices on the first day of July next succeeding their election, and shall continue in office until their successors are duly qualified.
-Every person elected as councilman shall take an oath faithfully to execute the duties of his office to the best of his judgment and ability.
+Six residents and qualified voters of the town of Middletown shall be elected as council members of the town.
+Successors to the three members of the present council whose terms expire in 2014shall be elected on the first Tuesday following the first Monday in November of 2014 for terms of our years' duration, and every four years thereafter; the three council members receiving the greatest number of votes in the election to fill the four-year terms.
+The successors to the three members of the present council whose terms expire in 2012 shall be elected on the first Tuesday following the first Monday in November 2012 and every four years thereafter; the three council members receiving the greatest number of votes in the election to fill the four-year terms.

+On the first Tuesday following the first Monday in November 2012, and every four years thereafter, there shall be elected one qualified voter of the town as mayor.
+The mayor and council members shall constitute the town council and be the governing body of the town of Middletown.
+They shall enter upon the duties of their offices on the first day of January next succeeding their election, and shall continue in office until their successors are duly qualified.
+Every person elected as council member shall take an oath administered by the clerk of the Frederick County Circuit Court that they shall faithfully execute the duties of the office to the best of their judgment and ability.
 The person elected as mayor shall take the oath prescribed by law for state officers.
-(Acts 1972, ch.
-30, S 1.)
+(1972, c.
+30; 2012, c.
+633).